-Publisher and subscriber (pub/sub): In this model, publisher and subscriber do not know about the existence of each other.
-Instead, a broker will gather all published messages from a publisher and accordingly send them to subscribers after filtering.
-In other words, there is a central server between a publisher and a subscriber.
+Publisher and subscriber (pub/sub): In this model, the publisher and the subscriber do not know about the existence of each other.
+Instead, a broker will gather all published messages from a publisher and accordingly send them to the subscribers after filtering.
+In other words, there is a central server between a publisher and a subscriber. (one on one?)

 QoS: MQTT supports three levels of QoS.
-At level 0, a message will not be acknowledged or resend by a sender.
-At level 1, a message will be guaranteed to be delivered at least once.
-At level 2, a message will be guaranteed to be processed by a receiver.
-In this case, the sender will store a message and be ready to resend of it.
-Meanwhile, the receiver stores a reference of a received packet’s id to prevent processing same message twice.
+At level 0, a message will not be acknowledged or resent by a sender.
+At level 1, a message will be guaranteed to deliver at least once.
+At level 2, the receiver will guarantee the message to process.
+In this case, the sender stores a message and is ready to resend of it.
+Meanwhile, the receiver stores the reference of a received packet’s id to prevent from processing the same message twice.